-Plan the Road Trip
+Plan Your Family Road Trip

 Plan the trip carefully.
 Whether planning long journeys or family days out UK destinations are relatively easy to reach, but mistakes can still cause significant delays.
 Make sure that you prepare a detailed route/itinerary that avoids known bottlenecks and use the internet to check for ongoing roadworks.
 For those who are planning on using a sat nav, check the route online or with a map book beforehand, as sat navs can be unreliable, particularly in rural areas.
 For those who are using a map book, make sure that directions are printed or written clearly beforehand and that the navigator can also read them.
 Start between rush hours where possible and leave home with plenty of time to spare.
 Being prepared for delays on the road can help prevent anxiety and stress.

 Keeping any car maintained and serviced throughout the year is important, but before a road trip, some simple checks can help reduce the odds of a breakdown.
 Check that tyres are in good condition, are inflated to the correct pressure and have tread above the legal requirement.
 Check that there is enough oil, top up the washer bottle and check levels of antifreeze and other liquids.
 Make sure that the wiper blades work properly and are free from grease.
 If they are greasy, use a little lemon juice or vinegar to clean them.
 Also make sure that the air-con and heaters are working in the car, as comfort is important for everyone.